SparkLaboratories/SparkLaboratories/README.md

 We are a **Deeptech startup** based in **Maringá, Brazil**, dedicated to developing cutting-edge hardware solutions for the healthcare industry.
 Our mission is to bridge the gap between complex engineering and practical medical applications.

-Our team specializes in:
-* **Medical Robotics & Hardware:** Prototyping and manufacturing of surgical and training devices.
-* **Neurotechnology:** Research and development of EEG interfaces and neuro-stimulation tools.
-* **Smart Sanitization:** Creators of **Flow**, an intelligent dilution system for hospital-grade sanitizers.

 ---

 ### 🛠️ Tech Stack & Engineering